microsoft/WhatTheHack/xxx-PowerPlatformBasic/Student/Challenge-01.md

 - To begin this challenge, Tailspin Toys would like for your team to create a new solution in your team's development environment.
 This new solution will serve as a container for the components that your team will be assigned in later challenges.
 In accordance with application lifecycle management (ALM) best practices, all future work should be created from this solution

 Bonus Challenge: Have the team present to the Tailspin Toys board their platform of choice and why.
 Include milestones if confident.

-NOTE: This challenge will require license to complete the challenge (trials) Success Criteria
+NOTE: This challenge will require license to complete the challenge (trials)
-Learners will provide the coaches with their platform of choice which should be Power Platform.
-Learners should detail their team structure, show how they will collaborate, and demonstrate how the environment is setup.
-BONUS:  Learners will deliver this in PPT to the coaches who are the board.
-BONUS:  Choose licensing <- Costs associated to solutions

 ## Success Criteria